BruynoogheMatthias/Bus-It/README.md

 Puzzles
--Count stuff (like letters on a sign (of a certain kind)) -ask funny questions about hte week
+-Count stuff (like letters on a sign (of a certain kind)) -ask funny questions about the week
 -scan qr's in a certain order

-thoughts

-points of interest:
-- Cathedral of St. Peter
-- Villa Tugendhat
-- Spilberk Castle
-- Namesti Svobody
-- Old town hall
-- St. Jacob's Church
-- Capuchin Monastery
-- Brno astronomical clock
-- Botanicka Zahrada
+-Find a place based on a picture (popup challenge after 10 minutes, 5 minutes time to complete)

 Optional:
 - points leaderboard